couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/using-the-apis.markdown

 }
 ```

-This interface clearly defines the contract that a `Future` has, which will set the tone for the upcoming examples and principles.
-If you call `get()` on a Future, it will block your current thread (similar to a synchronous method) until the result is computed.
-So if you call `asyncMethod().get()` you basically turned it into a synchronous one.
+The interface clearly defines the contract that a `Future` has, which sets the tone for the upcoming examples and principles.
+If you call `get()` on a future, it blocks your current thread (similar to a synchronous method) until the result is computed.
+If you call `asyncMethod().get()`, you basically turned it into a synchronous call.
 The overloaded `get(long, TimeUnit)` method is intended so that you can provide a custom time until a `TimeoutException` is raised for example.
 When using the Couchbase Java SDK, the plain `get()` method will use the configured default timeout.

 You can also proactively `cancel()` a future, which means that the underlying task will not be computed if it has not been started.
-If it has already been computed, this method will fail (or just be plainly ignored).
-You can also check if the future is cancelled through the `isCancelled()` method, and also check if it is already done through `isDone()`.
-Both methods are non-blocking, which means they'll return the current state without waiting for it to change.
+If it has already been computed, this method will fail (or just be ignored).
+You can also check if the future is cancelled through the `isCancelled()` method, and check if it is already done through `isDone()`.
+Both methods are non-blocking, which means they return the current state without waiting for it to change.

-With this in mind, let's now look at a corresponding method on the Couchbase Java SDK - the `CouchbaseClient.set()` method:
+With this in mind, take a look at a corresponding method in the Couchbase Java SDK, the `CouchbaseClient.set()` method:

 ```java
 // Doing a asynchronous set, returning immediately (maybe even before it has been sent out to the server)